harrysolutions/univention-corporate-server/doc/architecture/concepts/role.rst

 UCS systems in the role Managed Node don't have any copy of the domain database.
-Services on Managed Nodes read domain information over the network from one of the other domain controller roles.
+Services on Managed Nodes read domain information over the network from one of the other domain node roles.

 Clients
 -------